Compassionate Counsel logo

 Compassionate Counsel Review

 Compassionate Counsel is a Scottsdale-based law firm specializing in bankruptcy and debt relief services across Arizona.
-Founded on the principle of delivering frank, client-centered legal advice rather than telling clients what they want to hear, the firm positions itself as a transparent alternative to traditional debt relief providers who prioritize their own financial interests.
+Founded on the principle of delivering frank, client-centered legal advice rather than telling clients what they want to hear, the firm positions itself as a listed alternative to traditional debt relief providers who prioritize their own financial interests.

 The firm offers three primary service lines: Chapter 7 bankruptcy (asset liquidation for a fresh start), Chapter 13 bankruptcy (structured repayment plans), and debt resolution programs (negotiation and settlement for clients making payments but still struggling).
 They emphasize the automatic stay protection that prevents creditors from pursuing foreclosures, repossessions, lawsuits, and wage garnishments during bankruptcy proceedings.
 In limited cases, they also handle estate planning, asset protection, divorce, personal injury, and small business reorganization.